mobinasri/research_notes/DeepVariant_Pangenome/Explore_vg2maf_for_creating_a_pangenome_bam_file_for_DV/README.md

 [vg2maf]: Converting chain 0
 slurmstepd-phoenix-20: error: *** JOB 1685027 ON phoenix-20 CANCELLED AT 2024-01-21T17:54:05 DUE TO TIME LIMIT ***
 ```

+TODO: run haplotype sampling and then run the steps above to see the difference in runtime.